salexln/data_science_interview/README.md

-# data_science_interview
+# Data science interview
-Things to learn for a DS interview
+These are 101 things to know for a Data Science interview